George Olsen

-Olsen signed with Victor in 1924 and remained as one of Victor's most popular bands until 1933 when he signed with Columbia.
+In 1924, Olsen signed with the Victor Talking Machine Company and remained one of Victor's most popular bands until 1933 when he joined Columbia Records.
 He stayed with Columbia through January, 1934.
 He recorded a single session in 1938 for Decca, and one final date for the rare Varsity label in 1940.

 Olsen's bands produced few stars.
 Singer-saxophonist Fred MacMurray passed through in 1930 on his way to eventual movie stardom, recording a vocal on I'm in the Market for You.
 Olsen's long-time alto saxist and singer, Fran Frey, with his distinctive, reedy bass-baritone, was perhaps the best known Olsenite until he left in 1933 for a career as a music director in radio.

 In 1936, Olsen became leader of Orville Knapp's band after Knapp died in a plane crash.
 Olsen was chosen to lead the band by Knapp's widow.
 Morale problems plagued the group, and in 1938, after many musicians had already left, the group disbanded.

 A resident of Paramus, New Jersey, Olsen ran a popular local restaurant there on Paramus Road for many years before he died there on March 18, 1971.
-According to John S. Wilson in The New York Times, reviewing a retrospective of Olsen's recording "George Olsen and His Music" on RCA-Victor, in 1968, Olsen had a restaurant in Paramus, New Jersey, called "George Olsen's".
+According to John S. Wilson in The New York Times, reviewing a retrospective of Olsen's recording "George Olsen and His Music" on RCA Victor, in 1968, Olsen had a restaurant in Paramus, New Jersey, called "George Olsen's".
 Wilson noted that "Olsen is there every day greeting guests at lunch and dinner...
 In the background, the original George Olsen records of the Twenties play softly.

 After his divorce from Shutta, Olsen married Claralee Pilcer.